-- Two major types of Layer relationships - Layer A "depends on" Layer B (compile time dependency) - Example: Build dependencies (make, ant, maven) - Layer A "calls" Layer B (runtime dependency) - Example: A web browser calls a web server - Can the client and server layers run on the same machine? - Yes, they are layers, not processor nodes - Mapping of layers to processors is decided during the Software/hardware mapping! - Partition relationship - The subsystems have mutual knowledge about each other - A calls services in B; B calls services in A (Peer-to-Peer) - UML convention: - Runtime dependencies are associations with dashed lines - Compile time dependencies are associations with solid lines.
+- Two major types of Layer relationships - Layer A "depends on" Layer B (compile time dependency) - Example: Build dependencies (make, ant, maven) - Layer A "calls" Layer B (runtime dependency) - Example: A web browser calls a web server - Can the client and server layers run on the same machine? - Yes, they are layers, not processor nodes - Mapping of layers to processors is decided during the Software/hardware mapping! - Partition relationship - The subsystems have mutual knowledge about each other - A calls services in B; B calls services in A (Peer-to-Peer) .